-In Microsoft Excel 2010 you can start using Excel Web App by saving your workbook to your SkyDrive or your SharePoint library.
-On the File tab, click Save & Send, and then click Save to Web or Save to SharePoint.
+In Microsoft Excel 2010 you can start using Excel Web App by saving your workbook to your SharePoint library.
+On the File tab, click Save & Send, and then click Save to SharePoint.

 Now, your workbook is available to view and edit in the browser, or re-open in Excel.

 Note Workbooks don’t have to be created in Excel 2010 to be opened in Excel Web App.
 For best compatibility, use Office Excel 2003 or later, or use Excel for Mac 2008 version 12.2.9 or Excel for Mac 2011.
 If you’re using Excel 2003, install the most recent service pack and save workbooks on your computer as .xlsx files.
-Then upload the workbook to a SharePoint site where Office Web Apps are configured, or upload the workbook to SkyDrive.
+Then upload the workbook to a SharePoint site where Office Web Apps programs are configured.

 View a workbook in the browser